 Speaking of easy—did you notice I didn’t remove the knobs?
 Seeing how this was a free chest of drawers with flaws, I know it won’t bring a high price.
 Surely I’m not the only one to see her for her true beauty, right?
 Therefore, I didn’t want to spend a lot of extra time.
 Someone may take it home to give it their own spin, and that’s okay.
 If you don’t want to change knobs but want a different look, you can decoupage them as I did on this Antique Dresser Makeover.

 If the tiny crack in the side bothers you, you can easily add a thin piece of plywood over it.
 So, if you choose to do that, I would do both sides, using Gorilla Wood Glue and clamps.
 A few brad nails would be helpful as well.

 Gray Antique Chest of Drawers

 Do you love the color?
 I think it suits her perfectly.
 Due to her age, it’s like she’s letting her gray hair show through.

 Gray Flannel Antique Chest of Drawers

-Now, she’s waiting for a new home – someone who will love and appreciate here even with her flaws.
-I’m using an outbuilding to hold and sell my furniture flips, you can see more by checking out The Sugar Shack.
+Now, she’s waiting for a new home – someone who will love and appreciate her despite her flaws.
+I’m using an outbuilding to hold and sell my furniture flips.
+You can see more by checking out The Sugar Shack.